-Veterans of Foreign Wars Post 3111 and its Ladies Auxiliary met on April 26 at the Post Home.
+Veterans of Foreign Wars Post 3111 and its Ladies Auxiliary met on March 27 at the Post Home.

-League of Women Voters of Great Bend will hold the monthly meeting at noon on Tuesday at Montana Mike's in the north room.
-Lunch will be from the menu and can be from their "quick serve" menu.
+League of Women Voters of Great Bend will hold the monthly meeting on Tuesday at at Montana Mike's in the north room.
+Lunch will be from the menu and can be their "quick serve" menu.